joemcmanus/teamTime/README.md

       --src SRC    Optional src file, defaults to staff.csv --map        Draw map

-To simply print a table of your team run ./teamtime.py
+To simply print a table of your team run `teamtime`

     +---------+------------------+
     |  Person |    Local Time    |